-- Analog Channel: Select the transmission medium such as CVI, CVBS, and then follow the onscreen instructions to complete the settings. - IP Channel: The Device provides expanded IP channels for your use.
-For example, the 17-24 channels in Figure 5-68 are expanded IP channels.
-To enable the IP channel, select from the last channel number 17-24 check box.
-Then follow the onscreen instructions to complete the settings.
+- Analog Channel: Select the transmission medium such as CVI, CVBS, and then follow the onscreen instructions to complete the settings. - IP Channel: You can enable the IP channels by disabling the corresponding analog channels.
+The Device also provides expanded IP channels for your use, such as the 17-24 channels in Figure 5-68.

-- The 17-24 channels are only for IP camera and the range changes dependent on the model you purchased. - The channel selection for analog camera or IP camera are in sequence, for example, if you want to select channels for IP camera, you need to select the 17-24 check box first, and then you cannot jump to select the channel 15 directly until you have selected the channel 16.
+- NOTE - The 17-24 channels are only for IP camera and the range changes dependent on the model you purchased. - The channel selection for analog camera or IP camera are in sequence, for example, if you want to select channels for IP camera, you need to select from the last channel number Channel 16 first, which means, you cannot jump to select the channel 15 directly until you have selected the channel 16.